Home / packaging / bags

 What are the Main Uses of Custom Bags Across Different Industries?

-- Retail & Grocery: Kraft bags are commonly used for shopping due to their strength and eco-friendly perception, while tote bags support reuse and brand visibility in retail environments.
+• Retail and Grocery: Kraft bags are commonly used for shopping due to their strength and eco-friendly perception, while tote bags support reuse and brand visibility in retail environments.

-- Pharmaceutical & Electronics: Mylar bags protect against oxygen, light, and humidity, making them suitable for sensitive products like medical supplies and electronic components.
+• Pharmaceutical and Electronics: Mylar bags protect against oxygen, light, and humidity, making them suitable for sensitive products like medical supplies and electronic components.